Logo L&E Global

 A. Is work authorisation required?
 If so, please provide a brief description of the type of visa, procedure, processing time, etc.

-There are two alternatives for applying for this visa: (i) while the foreigner is still abroad or (ii) when the foreign worker is already in Brazil.
-The documentation to apply for the visa will vary according to the chosen alternative but, among others, includes evidence of the “digital nomad” status, criminal certificate, and, a health insurance valid in Brazil.
+Such normative resolution provides that “digital nomad” is the foreign worker who is able to perform his/her professional activities for a foreign company, remotely from Brazil (i.e., with the use of information and communication technologies), commonly known as “digital nomads”.
+There are two alternatives for applying for this digital nomad visa work visa: (i) while the foreigner is still abroad (thus, before coming to Brazil) or (ii) when the foreign worker is already in Brazil.
+The documentation to apply for the visa will vary according to the chosen alternative but includes:

 • Declaration attesting the ability of performing the professional activities remotely by means of information and communication technologies;

-• Employment or services agreement or any other document evidencing the relationship with the foreign company; and
+• Employment or services agreement or any other documents evidencing the relationship with the foreign company; and

 • Proof of means of subsistence, from a foreign paying source, in a monthly amount equal to or higher than USD 1,500 or availability of bank funds in the minimum amount of USD 18,000.